menu

 Dunmor is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Dunmor is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Dunmor has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-As is often the case in a small town, Dunmor doesn't have a public transportation system that people use for their commute.
+Dunmor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Dunmor have a very low rate of college education: just 7.27% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Dunmor has a very low overall level of education: only 7.27% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Dunmor in 2022 was $35,365, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,460 for a family of four.
 However, Dunmor contains both very wealthy and poor people as well.